 Steve Michels is an Associate in Cushman & Wakefield’s Global Hospitality Group.
 Since joining in 2011, he has been involved in over $550 million of completed sales, joint venture equity and financing transactions in the hospitality industry.
 Prior to joining C&W, Steve worked as a Venture Associate for The Marcus & Millichap Company, a diversified real estate holding company with subsidiaries in real estate investment, commercial and residential development, capital markets, and private equity.
 Other prior experience includes roles at Mesa West Capital, Wynn Las Vegas and the Bellagio Resort.
 Steve received a Bachelor of Science degree from Cornell University’s School of Hotel Administration and a Masters of Business Administration from UCLA Anderson School of Management with a concentration in Real Estate Finance.
 He is an active member of Urban Land Institute, and a registered California Real Estate Broker.

-Brandt Hollander will be joining Goodwin Procter’s Business Law Department as an associate upon graduation from UCLA Law School in 2013.
-While in law school, Brandt has served for two years as the president of the Real Estate Law Association and as co-chair of the Skid Row Housing Clinic and was named a Peter Bren Distinguished Fellow in Entrepreneurial Real Estate.
+Brandt Hollander is a real estate attorney at Elkins Kalt Weintrab Reuben Gartside LLP and a graduate of UCLA Law School.
+Brandt represents real estate owners, operators and investors in a variety of complex commercial real estate matters throughout the United States.
+Prior to his current position, Brandt was an associate at Goodwin Procter LLP where he focused on transactional real estate and was a founding member of the firm’s crowdfunding practice group.
+While in law school, Brandt served for two years as the president of the Real Estate Law Association and co-chair of the Skid Row Housing Clinic, he was also named a Peter Bren Distinguished Fellow in Entrepreneurial Real Estate.
 Prior to law school, Brandt was a real estate agent at A.C.
 Lawrence & Co. in Manhattan where he founded and led the firm’s most productive rental team.
 Brandt holds a B.A. in political science from Yale University where he captained the varsity football team.